-Relationship between components

 The literature has found various relationships between how people perceive, believe, and judge inequality, taxes, redistribution, and wages.
 One of the most researched is the one between perceptions and beliefs about inequality.
 Scholars showed that the individual perception of existing inequality influences normative ideas regarding how a society should be structured.
-This phenomenon, known as the anchoring effect, describes how people adjust their expectations according to their perceptions in surveys (Pedersen & Mutz, 2019).
-Another commonly found association is that between the perception of inequality and the belief in public redistribution (Gimpelson & Treisman, 2018; Kuhn, 2011; Kuziemko et al., 2015; K. Trump, 2023), a relation particularly significant among people who perceive to be at the top of the social ladder (Fatke, 2018) and who reject beliefs that justify inequality (García‐Sánchez et al., 2020).
+This phenomenon, known as the anchoring effect, describes how people adjust their expectations according to their perceptions (Pedersen & Mutz, 2019).
+Another commonly found association is between the perception of inequality and the belief in public redistribution (Gimpelson & Treisman, 2018; Kuhn, 2011; Kuziemko et al., 2015; K. Trump, 2023), a positive relation particularly significant among people who perceive themselves to be at the top of the social ladder (Fatke, 2018) and who reject beliefs that justify inequality (García‐Sánchez et al., 2020).
 Indeed, people's subjective social positions (Brown-Iannuzzi et al., 2015), and their explanations of inequality (Fong, 2001) have been established as even more important than people's objective position in shaping their support for redistribution.
 Finally, the belief in progressive taxation has been also related to how people perceive inequality (García‐Sánchez et al., 2020).

-Besides cross-sectional investigations, scholars also engaged in the study of how individuals' attitudes toward inequality change, by modeling the impact that one element can have on the properties of the others, without consistent results.
-Indeed, Cruces and colleagues (2013) highlighted the importance of individuals’ perceptions on their distributional beliefs.
-Using an experimental survey design, applied in Argentina, they observed how people shape their perceptions of inequality and how they affect their preferences for redistribution.
-Individuals who overestimated their relative position tended to be more supportive of redistribution when informed of their true placement in the social hierarchy.
+Besides cross-sectional investigations, scholars also engaged in the study of how individuals' attitudes toward inequality change, without consistent results.
+Cruces and colleagues (2013) highlighted the importance of individuals’ perceptions of their distributional beliefs, using an experimental survey design in Argentina.
+Their findings show that individuals who overestimated their relative position tended to be more supportive of redistribution when informed of their true placement in the social hierarchy.
 Another contribution (Campos-Vazquez et al., 2022), applied a similar experimental treatment, by providing participants with objective information about the level of income inequality and social mobility in Mexico.
 However, altering individuals’ perceptions of inequality did not provoke changes in their normative beliefs about income distribution, social mobility, and tax rates.

-But what is missing is a network approach + study of dynamics

-Attitudes toward inequality are a complex and multidimensional issue often studied in a non-systematic way, with few attempts to link perceptions, beliefs, and judgments concurrently as detailed by Janmaat (2013).
-One exception is Redmond et al. (2002), who compared attitudes of the inhabitants of Eastern and Western countries, finding more critical views on income redistribution in the East, attributed to a larger gap perceptions and beliefs about inequality.
+In sum, attitudes toward inequality are a complex and multidimensional issue often studied with a reductionist approach, with few attempts to link perceptions, beliefs, and judgments concurrently as detailed by Janmaat (2013).
+One exception is Redmond et al. (2002), who compared attitudes of the inhabitants of Eastern and Western countries, finding more critical views on income redistribution in the East, attributed to a larger gap in perceptions and beliefs about inequality.
 However, this hypothesis was not statistically tested, calling into question the effectiveness of this assertion.
-Additionally, García‐Sánchez et al. (2020) shows that perceptions and beliefs about inequality are not straightforwardly linked to support for public redistribution, finding that those rejecting merit-based justifications for inequality show greater willingness to redistribute, unlike their counterparts.
-Nevertheless, a significant gap remains in literature regarding the internal structure of these attitudes.
+Additionally, García‐Sánchez et al. (2020) showed that perceptions and beliefs about inequality are not straightforwardly linked to support for public redistribution, finding that those rejecting merit-based justifications for inequality show greater willingness to redistribute, unlike their counterparts.
+Nevertheless, a significant gap remains in the literature regarding the internal structure of these attitudes.
 Franetovic and Bertero (2023) recently made a noteworthy advance with their study on Chile, incorporating perceptions, beliefs, and judgments simultaneously through an attitude network approach.
 Their research reveals that all people’s views on inequality, redistribution, taxation, and wages are part of a unique and interconnected network of attitudes, and that individuals from lower socioeconomic status systematically present more multidimensional structures of understanding.
-We seek to advance our understanding of attitudes toward inequality as a network, taking the United States as a case study, a country with high economic inequality and a long tradition in distributive justice studies.
+We seek to advance our understanding of attitudes toward inequality as a network, taking the United States as a case study, a country with high economic inequality and a long tradition in distributive justice research.

-2.2 A network approach to the study of attitudes toward inequality
+2.2 A network approach to attitudes toward inequality